 One of the most stressful and least pleasant HR tasks in business is terminating an employee.
 But it’s still common, even when labor markets are tight.
-In October 2019 5.6 million employees were either fired or laid off, but as jobless claims likely spike in 2020, terminations may become more common.
-Whether an employee is fired for cause or is laid off due to a change in your business, it can be an uncomfortable conversation for both you and them.
+In 2020, 5.3 million employees were either fired or laid off, but regardless of the reason for the departure, it can be an uncomfortable conversation for both you and them.

 Here are some key steps you can take to make the employee termination process as smooth as possible, to limit potential liabilities, and to make sure the departure doesn’t hurt employee morale or your company culture.